Client: Zuma ○ Cosmopolitan Resort ○ Las Vegas

 Before I commit to any architectural photography project it’s critical to walk the space with the client to see what lighting obstacles, inherent to the location, need to be addressed.
 There are other factors to consider, but lighting is most important.

 Custom designed homes in Las Vegas always have plenty of ceiling to floor windows with natural light pouring in, whereas hotel rooms and casino restaurants typically are void of any organic light source.
 Homes with ample windows may sound advantageous, but direct sunlight spearing through a scene creates too much contrast between the harsh light and the dark shadows it creates.
-For this situation I’ll calculate which direction the windows face in relation to the sun’s travel path for each room and then image the rooms in sequence according to the sun’s schedule.
+For this situation I’ll calculate which direction the windows face in relation to the sun’s travel path for each room and then capture the rooms in sequence according to the sun’s schedule.
 Indirect sunlight is always your friend.
 Even better an overcast day which acts as a giant softbox diffusing the hard sunlight.
 Windowless casino restaurants pose their own hurdles with mixed lighting and hotel rooms with only one tiny tinted window are another.

 Many of the restaurant interiors I photograph in Las Vegas are deep within resort & casino infrastructures and often lack any natural lighting.
 For architectural lighting designers this can be serendipity found, as they can tailor their lighting schemes to create an atmosphere that day or night looks spectacular since there are no nearby windows to affect the design.
-The majority of interior lighting designs these days are predominantly LED (Light Emitting Diode) and for the most part provide an excellent light source with great energy savings.
+The majority of interior lighting designs these days are predominantly LED and for the most part provide an excellent light source with great energy savings.
 However, one of the drawbacks from this type of lighting is the inconsistency of color temperatures, known as kelvin.
 Kelvin refers to the color-cast, or color temperature, seen as soft yellow varying to whitish-blue and is denoted by the letter “k” on most LED lightbulbs.

 Mixed Lighting

-When a room has varying color temperature (kelvin) light sources it’s referred to as "mixed lighting".
+When a room has varying color temperature light sources it’s referred to as "mixed lighting".
 Color temperatures need to be addressed to deliver an accurate image of the space.
 Your eyes easily correct these differences, but even the most advanced camera systems married with the best glass optics struggle with these variables.
 It’s inevitable that I always find a space using mixed color temperature light bulbs.
 This usually happens when bulbs have been replaced over time with different manufacturers’ bulbs.
 Even though they both read 3200k on the ballast their appearance is notably different when powered on.
 Even worse, when they are replaced with daylight color temperature bulbs (5000k) that color cast blue light.
 Blue light contamination is a common problem, but there is a work-around.
 In smaller rooms I often carry my own light bulbs and temporarily swap out the existing bulbs to provide consistency.
 For larger rooms, where it would take a scissor lift to change out all the ceiling bulbs, I’ll apply a hue correction layer in Photoshop and meticulously digitally hand-paint the areas that are problematic.
 For architectural photography of custom homes in Las Vegas I often battle with lighting designs using exclusively 3200k bulbs fighting against the 5000k blue light color casting via the windows.
-Color correcting architectural photography can be very time consuming in the post process.
+Color correcting architectural photography can be very time consuming in the post-process.
 This is where I spend the majority of my time on each Las Vegas architectural photography project.

-Before digital, when all we had was film, remember having to choose between indoor or outdoor film… Tungsten or Daylight?
+Before digital, when all we had was film, remember having to choose between indoor or outdoor film…Tungsten or Daylight?
 The film manufactures were simply asking what light source you’d be photographing under - 3200k for interior Tungsten lighting, or 5000k for exterior sunlight.
-Remember mistakenly using daylight film indoors?
-All your skin tones looked like you had applied Coppertone QT, the world’s first and worst fake tanning lotion.

 Adding Light to an Existing Interior Lighting Design